 Is Your Cavity Risk High?

 If you take our assessment and are concerned about your tooth risk, preventive dental care can help reduce your risk.
-To schedule a preventive care visit, please call (949) 551-5902 for an appointment with an Orange County dentist at Rice Dentistry in Irvine.
+To schedule a preventive care visit, please call (949) 551-5902 for an appointment with an Orange at Rice Dentistry in Irvine.